 First Aid Treatment Given For Snake Bites

-Snake bites contribute a lot to hospitalization in this country in most areas of Nepal especially the Terai and low lying areas where human contact with snakes is high.
+Snake bites contribute a lot to hospitalization in this country in most areas of Nepal, especially the Terai and low-lying areas, where human contact with snakes is high.
 The initial, and timely, first aid can have a crucial effect in mitigating the complications and deaths that result from snake bites.

 1. Be Calm And Immobilize The Patient

 The first move will be to calm the person down.
-Panic and going around can increase heartbeat and blood circulation, thus facilitating quick spreading of venom in the body.
-The patient needs to lie down and be still as possible.
+Panic and going around can increase heartbeat and blood circulation, thus facilitating the quick spreading of venom in the body.
+The patient needs to lie down and be as still as possible.
 The limb of the affected one should be kept motionless and inactive.
 Do not move unnecessarily, that is, the bitten part.

 2. Remove Constrictive Items

-Try to get rid of the area near the bite of rings, bangles, watches or tight clothing as fast as possible.
-Swelling is common and wearing such items can also restrict blood flow or even further injure.
+Try to get rid of the area near the bite of rings, bangles, watches, or tight clothing as fast as possible.
+Swelling is common, and wearing such items can also restrict blood flow or even further injure.

 3.Immobilize The Limb